thoughtspot/thoughtspot.github.io/_admin/backup-restore/how-to-create-a-schedule.md

 ## Configuration format

 ThoughtSpot uses a [protocol buffer](https://developers.google.com/protocol-buffers/) configuration file to hold snapshot and backup policies.
 There are slight differences between the configuration of snapshots and backups.
-You'll read more about these later.
+You can read more about these later.
 However, the file format defines a `schedule` structure which is the same for both snapshots and backups.
 The following example shows the `schedule` format:

 ```